Pages

 URL mapping

 The table below serves as a reference for how URLs map to page components.
-Each page in the src/pages
+Each page in the app/pages

 directory is listed with the URL it will render.